Research to Date

 Figure taken from Seaborne et al., Scientific Reports (Nature) DOI: 10.1038/s41598-018-20287-3

 This article received international attention where the paper released by our universities press office received 39,000 reads on the university webpage, was picked up by over 27 media/news outlets including; Science Daily, Yahoo News and Newsweek.
 The story was also published by IFLScience with 25 million followers on Facebook and was the top story in Reddit on the day of the article with over 24,000 upvotes.
 The paper has now received over 1200 tweets on social media from 1000 different users, with an upper bound of 1.7M followers, and was featured on ABC radio in Australia.
-The article itself has been read on the nature web page over 32,ooo times (Click for PDF).
+The article itself has been read on the nature web page over 34,ooo times (Click for PDF).
+The paper was the editors choice in epigenetics, also ranked 1st in all Cell/Molecular Biology articles (out of 664) and the 6th of ALL articles (out of 18,000) in 2018 in the Nature Journal, Scientific Reports.

 We have published a sister paper in Scientific Data (Nature- PDF) describing the detailed methods for the genome-wide DNA methylation analyses from human skeletal muscle after acute resistance exercise, training, detraining and retraining.